fsalom/TripleA/README.md

 Optional properties:
 - parameters:
 - headers:
-- encoding:
+- query:
-- images:
+- contentType:
-- videos:
+- body:

 ## 🚀 Usage non authorized API
 As an example we will use https://coincap.io and their crypto list.
 This API is free to use and do not have any kind of authentication system